Tebogo Mnisi: A Look at the Suspect in the Mamelodi Murders

 Mnisi appeared before the Mamelodi Magistrates' Court on 29 October, two days after he was arrested on 27 October for the murder of Tshiamo and Baleseng Moramaga.
 He was charged with two counts of murder, one count of attempted murder, one count of possessing an unlicensed firearm, and one count of unlawful possession of ammunition.
 He abandoned bail.

 According to Swisher Post, 38-year-old Mnisi allegedly worked as a tavern bouncer.
-Their unt, Maki Moramaga, allegedly said that Mnisi was in a relationship with Tshiamo.
+Their aunt, Maki Moramaga, allegedly said that Mnisi was in a relationship with Tshiamo.
 She believed that Baleseng was trying to protect her when the suspect allegedly killed them.
 The residents allegedly torched his house in Mamelodi East.
-His next court appearance will be on 19 January 2026.
+His next court appearance is scheduled for 19 January 2026.

 Source: Briefly News